client-oauth2 vs oauth2-server vs simple-oauth2

 Opt for simple-oauth2 if you want a simple and flexible library for both client and server-side OAuth 2.0 implementations.
 It provides a straightforward API for managing tokens and is designed to be easy to integrate into existing applications, making it a good choice for developers looking for simplicity and ease of use.

-README for simple-oauth2
+README for client-oauth2

 Usage